Watch Out for Fraudulent Activity learn more

 Five Tips to Save Money on Holiday Shopping in 2020

 It’s no secret that the holiday season can be a doozy for the wallet.
 With all the seasonal traditions, like decorating, meals and gift-giving, you may feel like you have to choose between not participating in the holidays and overspending beyond your means.
-We’ve got five tips to help you save money over the holidays—without skimping on the joy or the fun!
+We’ve got five tips to help you save money on holiday shopping — without skimping on the joy or the fun!

 1. Establish a budget and stick to it.